 - Consolidation of the already existing information baseline and dataset, both at logistics (i.e. n. and category of shops in the reference area, n. and category of commercial vehicles circulating, n. and length of delivery trips, etc.) and environment level (city logistics related pollution terms of NOx, SOx, CO2, CO, PM, etc.).

-- Stakeholder involvement (i.e. set-up of the Cities & Stakeholder Supporting Forum – CSSF)
+- Stakeholder involvement (with the set-up of the Cities & Stakeholder Supporting Forum – CSSF)

 - Consolidation of the user requirements, based on the results acquired so far with previous projects and activities in Lucca: the innovative logistics measures/services will be investigated in terms of needs from the Local Authorities perspectives and from the standpoints of the different stakeholders and user categories involved in city logistics processes.

 In order to give a more technical imprint to the project, the LIFE ASPIRE consortium has decided to create also a Technical and Scientific Committee (TSC).
 The TSC:

 - is a specialization of the CSSF and added value of the project;

 - is composed of 11 active/effective members.